DavidOstberg/Team-Treadless/README.md

 (Goal Sprint 1: Input Handler.)

 (Goal Sprint 2: CAN reader and Input Handler.)

+(Goal Sprint 3: Have the whole chain of communication from input handler to dashboard and have some functionalities on the UI.)

+(Goal Sprint 4: Finalizing the features of the engine emulator.
+Prepare the final demo.)

+# User manual

+This repo includes three executables/binaries.
+And they are executed by one CMake.

+Create a build folder: mkdir build

+Go into build folder: cd build

+Generate build files for the environment: cmake ..

+Build executables and libraries: make

+Run input handler(/Team-Treadless/build/App/InputHandler): ./inputHandler

+Run emulator(/Team-Treadless/build/App/Emulator): ./emulator

+Run avic(/Team-Treadless/build/App/Emulator): ./avic -c vcan1

+s to start the engin, o to turn on the engin, g/d/p/r for gear leverl, 8 for acceleration and 2 for deceleration.

 ## Working area
 | Applications  | Team member         |
 | ------------- |:-------------:|